madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 A funny thing happened today.
 The very first website I made as a freelancer, in late 2008, caught up with me again.
 I haven't seen or heard from it in 14 years, and now it's back.

 The reason it came back into my life was, of course, that there appeared an error.
-A certainly long announced, but studiously ignored, update to PHP 8.1 of its server.
+A "forced" update to PHP 8.1 on the server caused the website to fail, so they thaught of me, the creator, to fix it.

-The picture is very familiar to every WordPress developer:
+Tis picture is familiar to every WordPress developer:

 {% imagePlaceholder "./src/assets/images/blog/ruefetto-php-error.jpg", "", "", "", "Screenshot of many lines of PHP errors caused by a incompability with PHP 8.1", "Hello darkness my old friend." %}